Kuali Coeus (KC) FAQ’s

 Yes.
 KC allows routings and approval pathways as well as basic budget information to be customized for a school, department or center.

-What happens to my existing data in PARiS or elsewhere?
+What happened to my existing data in PARiS or elsewhere?

-Information Technology Systems is importing legacy data on old awards into KC, but some data cannot be directly imported because of changes in data definitions.
-All legacy data will be available in a data warehouse.
+Information Technology Systems has imported legacy data on old awards into KC and Cognos, but some data cannot be directly imported because of changes in data definitions.

 Will Kuali, Workday, and other systems be able to talk to each other?